-I think they have handled it very sensitively.
-They understood Tommy with this built-up anger and frustration when he lashed out.
-They used to take would talk to him about obviously that wasn't right for him to do that.'
+'I think they have handled it very sensitively.
+They understood Tommy with this built-up anger and frustratio when he lashed out.
+They used to take him aside and let him calm down and would talk to him about obviously that wasn't right for him to do that.'